Solairw/100-days-of-code/log.md

 **Today's Progress:

 Solved Bites of Py 238 and 8.
 Today I learned about `unittest` while writing tests for Fibonacci number generator.
+Also learned about **Mutation testing** https://pypi.org/project/MutPy/.